 There are two methods of freezing beans.
-For the blanching method, tools that will be needed are: pot, strainer, paper towel and zip lock plastic bags.
-Vacuum method will require zip lock plastic bags and a straw.
+For the blanching method, tools that will be needed are pot, strainer, paper towel, and zip-lock plastic bags.
+The vacuum method will require zip-lock plastic bags and straw.

-- Line up your beans in a chopping board and cut the tips.
+- Line up your beans on a chopping board and cut the tips.

-- Collect your beans using a strainer and immediately soak it in ice water for 3-5 minutes.
+- Collect your beans using a strainer and immediately soak them in ice water for 3-5 minutes.
 This is done to stop the cooking process the heat is doing to the beans.

-- Towel-dry the beans and place it by batch in each zip lock plastic bag.
+- Towel-dry the beans and place them by batch in each zip-lock plastic bag.

 - Remove the tips of the beans.

-- Use a straw to completely suck the air out of the plastic bag and lock the bag afterwards.
+- Use a straw to completely suck the air out of the plastic bag and lock the bag afterward.